jsoverson/rcl/index.md

 ### `rcl` as a grunt plugin

 RCL was written with grunt so, by convenience, can be used as a grunt plugin.
-No special functionality exists, but you can specify a custom port via an `rcl` config
+No fancy functionality exists, but you can specify a custom port via an `rcl` config

 {% highlight js %}